FREQUENTLY ASKED QUESTIONS

 Yes, these systems will be completely submerged several tens of meters below the surface.

 Bubble curtain systems deployed in Norway have been in operation for more than 50 years without larger maintenance or replacements.
-Further engineering and exhaustive testing will be required for safe deployment at scale in the context of Tropical Cyclone mitigation.

 There is no expectation of any impact on the marine life.
 A scientific study on potential ecological impacts will be performed by an independent research organization prior to system deployment.